huangzhong3315/SG-TE/README.md

    annotations.csv

 [Note] 0: Happiness; 1: Sadness; 2: Surprise; 3: Fear; 4: Disgust; 5: Anger
+`self.view.backgroundColor = [UIColor colorForHex:@"6FBF5E"];`

-Step 2: create a folder called weights to hold the model files
+* Step 2: create a folder called weights to hold the model files

-Step 3: change annotations.csv_path in datasets.py to your path
+* Step 3: change annotations.csv_path in datasets.py to your path

-Step 4: get the data path and labels from the annotations.csv file in your BRED dataset path; get the coordinates of face, bodies, hands_right, hands_left of each frame from the json file; then assign them to data in main.py
+* Step 4: get the data path and labels from the annotations.csv file in your BRED dataset path; get the coordinates of face, bodies, hands_right, hands_left of each frame from the json file; then assign them to data in main.py

-Step 5: run python main.py
+* Step 5: run python main.py